 Security Hardening

 This guide walks through hardening OpenClaw from a default install to a production-ready deployment.
 Apply Level 1 immediately, Level 2 before any real use, and Level 3 for sensitive environments.
+Then set up the operational security sections for ongoing protection.

 As of February 2026, Shodan scans found 42,665 OpenClaw instances on the public internet, with 93.4% having critical authentication bypasses (JFrog).
 Apply at minimum all Level 1 steps before doing anything else.